Chapter 01: Blueprint Purpose

 Reading Guide

 Starting a new implementation?
-Read Parts I-II first for context, then jump to the relevant Part for your work area.
+Read Parts I-II first for context, then jump to Part III for database design.

 Implementing a specific module?
-Start with Ch 05 (Architecture Components / BRD) to find your module’s requirements, then check the corresponding backend (Part IV) and frontend (Part V) chapters.
+Start with Ch 05 (Architecture Components / BRD) to find your module’s requirements, then check Ch 04 (Architecture Styles) for implementation patterns.

 1.5 Key Mega-References